 The Department has a rich tradition of excellence in residency and fellowship education.
 The University of Colorado Internal Medicine Residency Training Program provides the best possible education and mentoring/career counseling for our outstanding residents.
 The mission of our Residency Program is to provide innovative and individualized training for the future leaders of internal medicine to excel in their roles as clinicians, researchers, educators, and community advocates.
 Four training tracks are available: Categorical, Primary Care, Hospitalist and our Physician-Scientist Training Program.

 The Department of Medicine offers 16 ACGME-accredited subspecialty fellowship programs and several non-ACGME fellowships spanning the range of internal medicine subspecialties.
-The Department has 2 HRSA grants, 2 NRSA grants and 9 T32 fellowship training grants.
+The Department has 2 HRSA grants and 12 T32 training grants.
 Learn more about fellowship opportunities in the Department of Medicine.

 The Department is committed to medical student education from year one, sponsoring a highly successful Internal Medicine Interest Group and working closely with School of Medicine leadership to provide the highest quality learning experience throughout the 4 years.
 Department of Medicine faculty serve as block directors, course leaders and core faculty throughout medical student education and are among the most recognized faculty in the School of Medicine for excellence in teaching and education.